flenniken/statictea/docs/runFunction.md

 # funGet_lioaa

 Get a list value by its index.
-If the index is too big, the default value is returned when specified, else a warning is generated.
+If the index is invalid, the default value is returned when specified, else a warning is generated.